 Answer: a) To protect the network from unauthorized access

 Explanation: A firewall is a security device that monitors and controls incoming and outgoing network traffic based on predetermined security rules.
-It serves as a barrier between an internal network and external networks (such as the internet), preventing unauthorized access and protecting against various security threats.
+It serves as a barrier between an internal network and external networks (such as the internet), preventing unauthorized access and protecting against various cyber threats.

 a) Star topology